DelTA: An Online Document-Level Translation Agent Based on Multi-Level Memory: Experiments

 \paragraph{Models and Hyperparameters} In this work, we utilize two versions of GPT models, \texttt{GPT-3.5-Turbo-0125} and \texttt{GPT-4o-mini}, as our base models.
 We get access to these models through the official API provided by OpenAI\footnote{\url{https://platform.openai.com/docs/guides/text-generation/}}.
 We also introduce the open-source \texttt{Qwen2-7B-Instruct}\footnote{\url{https://huggingface.co/Qwen/Qwen2-7B-Instruct/}} and \texttt{Qwen2-72B-Instruct}\footnote{\url{https://huggingface.co/Qwen/Qwen2-72B-Instruct/}} in our experiments.
 The \texttt{max\_new\_tokens} is set to 2048 and other hyper-parameters remain default.
 The updating window of Bilingual summary $m$ and length of Long-Term Memory $l$ are set to 20.
 The number of retrieved relative sentences from Long-Term Memory $n$ is set to 2.
 The length of Short-Term Memory $k$ is set to 3.

-\paragraph{Baseline Methods} We include the following three approaches as our baselines. a) \textbf{Sentence}: We employ the same LLMs but conduct a sentence-level translation process to obtain the baseline results.
-We use a simple instruction ``\texttt{Translate the following $\langle$src\_lang$\rangle$ sentence to $\langle$tgt\_lang$\rangle$}'' to translate one single sentence in the document at a time. b) \textbf{Context}: We follow \citet{wu2024adapting} to provide the LLMs with three previously obtained source-target sentence pairs as the context of the current sentence.
-This method integrates more contextual information and helps adapt the LLMs for the document-level translation task. c) \textbf{Doc2Doc}: We reproduce the approach proposed by \citet{wang2023document}, translating 10 sentences in a single conversation turn and processing the entire document within a single chat box, thereby leveraging the long-term modeling ability of the LLMs.
-In computing the metric scores for the Doc2Doc results, we first perform sentence alignment using Bleualign\footnote{\url{https://github.com/rsennrich/Bleualign/}} to obtain aligned source and target documents, after which we calculate the involved metrics.
-Furthermore, we also introduce the results of \texttt{ NLLB-3.3B} \citep{costa2022no} and \texttt{GoogleTrans}\footnote{\url{https://py-googletrans.readthedocs.io/}} for comparison.
+\paragraph{Baseline Methods} We include the following three approaches as our baselines: a) \textbf{Sentence}: We employ the same LLMs but conduct a sentence-level translation process to obtain the baseline results. b) \textbf{Context}: We follow \citet{wu2024adapting} to provide the LLMs with three previously obtained source-target sentence pairs to integrate more contextual information and adapt LLMs for document-level translation tasks. c) \textbf{Doc2Doc}: We reproduce the approach proposed by \citet{wang2023document}, translating 10 sentences in a single conversation turn and processing the entire document within a single chat box, thereby leveraging LLMs' long-term modeling ability.
+In computing the metric scores for the Doc2Doc results, we first perform sentence alignment using Bleualign\footnote{\url{https://github.com/rsennrich/Bleualign/}} to obtain aligned source-target documents, then we calculate the involved metrics.
+Furthermore, we also introduce the results of \texttt{NLLB-3.3B} \citep{costa2022no} and \texttt{GoogleTrans}\footnote{\url{https://py-googletrans.readthedocs.io/}} for comparison.